Indigenous Student Services

 There are many reasons to connect with us.

-If you are a student, connect with our office to learn more about Indigenous education and awareness on RDC’s campuses.
+If you are a student, connect with our office to learn more about Indigenous education and awareness on Red Deer Polytechnic’s campuses.
 We also hold cultural events and activities throughout the year.

 Please note that as a result of the COVID-19 pandemic, all upcoming events have been cancelled or placed on hold until further notice.